I recently shared How Freezer Meals are such a Time Saver for me!

 I often make mini-muffins too which are perfect for my toddlers or for those who are trying to practice portion control.

-This recipe makes 24 muffins, so it is perfect for eating some now and freezing some for later!
+So try this recipe; makes 24 muffins, so it is perfect for eating some now and freezing some for later!

 Crumb Topped Zucchini Muffins